JoshuaJewell/IDApixiTIK/README.md

 ## Project Overview

-IDApixiTIK is a browser-based hacking/network simulator game built with ReScript and PixiJS.
+IDApTIK is a browser-based hacking/network simulator game built with ReScript and PixiJS.
 It combines platformer gameplay with realistic network simulation, where players interact with devices (laptops, routers, servers, cameras) and use terminal/SSH mechanics to navigate networks.

 ## Development Commands